-This is ultimately a judgement call that needs to take into consideration facts and circumstances specific to the asset, the entity and the wider market.
-As these factors are wide ranging, we expect this to be a challenging area in practice.
+This is ultimately a judgement call that needs to take into consideration facts and circumstances specific to the asset being leased, the entity and the wider market.
+As these factors are wide ranging, we expect this will always be a challenging area in practice.

-In the IFRS 16 - Lease term [ 109 kb ] we go into more detail on:
+In the IFRS 16 - Lease term [ 97 kb ] article we go into more detail on: